 The final step was to seal the wood.
 I have read about many different kinds of oils and natural sealants (like linseed oil) but I wanted to make sure I used something we could walk on so I opted for this wood protector photographed below, from Home Hardware.
 I recommend heading to your local paint shop and describing your project.
 For a step like this, ask for a top coat that is designed for decks and foot traffic.
 If you’re doing this DIY charred wood technique for a different project, tailor the top coat to your needs.
 This particular product was very thin and milky when applied so I just poured it on, brushed it and hoped it dried clear – and it did.
 Yay!
 Two coats helped amp up the sheen and lustre – when the sunlight hits it, it really gleams but in the shade it looks very moody.

 I am beyond thrilled with the result!
 Thanks to this Japanese wood burning technique, the wood has incredible depth and sheen.
 It shimmers in a way that a wood stain just can’t replicate.
-I’ll keep you posted on how this weathers and wears – it’s wood, so it will change with exposure and use, but I’m pretty confident that it will stand the test of time.
+I’ll keep you posted on how this weathers and wears – it’s wood, so it will change with exposure and use.

 The ONLY trouble I encountered during my Japanese wood burning project was that I charred my wood when the cedar surface was glued and assembled and the wood glue made charring the seams nearly impossible.
 If I did this again, I’d char my planks before assembling my project!
 And, if the wood glue didn’t dry clear, I’d use the char dust and mix with epoxy to create a color-matched caulking of sorts.
 But aside from this little whoops, this project – and the revamped car port step and bench – were successes!
 And I have one more really, really fun shou sugi ban project to show you – I just need to take a break from painting the exterior and snap some photos.